 Select your state from the dropdown menu at the top of this page to learn about the month-to-month lease laws that apply to you, or continue reading for a general overview.

 In this article

 Month-to-month leases are a type of periodic tenancy that automatically renews at the end of every rent payment period.
 These tenancies are typically established in one of the following ways:

 - The landlord and tenant have a verbal agreement for a month-to-month lease.
 (This can be as informal as a landlord saying someone can crash with them for a few months, as long as they pay a certain amount every month).

 - The landlord and tenant have a written agreement that creates a month-to-month lease.

-- The tenant stays on after a fixed-term lease expires, keeps paying rent, and the landlord accepts the rent, creating a new month-to-month tenancy.
+- The tenant stays on after a fixed-term lease expires and keeps paying rent.
+When the landlord accepts the rent a new month-to-month tenancy is created.

 But 30 days isn't standard everywhere.
 In Florida, you only have to give 15 days' notice to end a month-to-month lease.
 And California requires 60 days' notice if a tenant has been living in a unit for longer than a year.